nomath4u/radiusnetworks.github.io/proximitykit/webbeacon/index.md

 # Create a Kit

-In the Proximity Kit echo system a Kit is 1:1 to an App.
+In the Proximity Kit ecosystem a Kit is 1:1 to an App.
 Since we are going to make a new app, lets add a kit.
 Simply Log into [proximitykit.com](http://proximitykit.com) and click on Kits.
 If you don't have any you will see a page like this.
 Click that big "Create New Kit" button.

 ![No Kit](no-kit.png)